 For debtors who have exhausted all other avenues and need help finding their financial footing, filing Chapter 7 or 13 bankruptcy is an option.
 Filing bankruptcy is more common than you may think, and it’s important to know the differences between each type so you can correctly file for your circumstances.
 Securing the right bankruptcy lawyer from the start will mean a world of difference in your case.

 Most debtors file either a Chapter 7 or Chapter 13 bankruptcy, which allow you to either liquidate or reorganize your debts, respectively.
-With help from a lawyer, you can easily determine which type is right for your financial situation and goals.
-Below, we will detail the differences between Chapter 7 and Chapter 13 bankruptcy, so you can meet with a bankruptcy lawyer and decide which is best for you.
+With help from a bankruptcy lawyer, you can easily determine which type is right for your financial situation and goals.
+Below, we will detail the differences between Chapter 7 and Chapter 13 bankruptcy, so you can have more knowledge when you meet with a bankruptcy lawyer to determine which is best for you.

 What is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy allows a debtor to sell off their assets, using the proceeds to pay back creditors.
 When a debtor files Chapter 7, they meet with a bankruptcy trustee who will gather and sell the debtor’s nonexempt assets.
 The Bankruptcy Code will exempt some of a debtor’s assets, but any property rendered nonexempt can be liquidated to pay the claim.
 Property such as homes and cars may be subject to liquidation to pay back creditors.